Readyplayer26/hbACSS/README.md

 ## Running benchmarks and generating data points for hbACSS

-You need to start a shell session in a container:
+You need to start a shell session in a container.
+The first run would takes longer time since the docker image needs to be built:
 ```
 $ docker-compose run --rm honeybadgermpc bash
 ```